Ptodoroff/NFT-Tickets-Marketplace-Contracts/README.md

 This section will explain the specific functions for the two main contracts - `Marketplace.sol` and `EventContract.sol` and ommits the inherited functions.
 For any additional information, pelase take a look at the comments in the code of the contracts.

 1. `Marketplace.sol`\
     **a/** `eventContracts` a public array with a getter function, which contains all the addresses of the deployed Event contracts from the factory contract.\
     **b/** `createEventContract` - deploys a new instance of the `EventContract.sol` with the parameters provided.\
     **c/** `withdrawFundsFromEvent` - accepts a uint as an argument, which is the index of the Event contract from the `eventContracts` array.
 Callable only by the event organiser for the selected event contract.\
     **d/** `MintToRandomWinner` - .
 Accepts the same argument as the one for `withdrawFundsFromEvent` randomly selects a tokenId from the already minted tickets and mints one extra ticket to its owner.
 Here the Chainlink VRF functionality is implemented.\

+   **-`MintToRandomWinner`**- this function sends a request to the Chainlink oracle to generate a random number for the selected event contract.
+The oracle then returns the generated random number by calling the `fulfillRandomWords` function and stores it in the s_randomWords mapping.\

+   - `MarketplaceForTesting.sol` contract is used for the unit testing and uses the requestId as a source of randomness,which mimics randomness.

 2. `EventContract.sol`\
    **a/**`mint` - allows the user to buy tickets for the event.
 Require statements:\